mdancho84/mdancho84.github.io/_posts/2018-04-18-keras-lstm-sunspots-time-series-prediction.md

 ### 4.0 Backtesting: Time Series Cross Validation

 __Cross validation__ is the process of developing models on sub-sampled data against a validation set with the goal of determining an expected accuracy level and error range. __Time series is a bit different than non-sequential data when it comes to cross validation__.
 Specifically, the time dependency on previous time samples must be preserved when developing a sampling plan.
-We can create a cross validation sampling plan using by offseting the window used to select sequential sub-samples. __In finance, this type of analysis is often called "Backtesting", which takes a time series and splits it into multiple uninterupted sequences offset at various windows that can be tested for strategies on both current and past observations.__
+We can create a cross validation sampling plan using by offsetting the window used to select sequential sub-samples. __In finance, this type of analysis is often called "Backtesting", which takes a time series and splits it into multiple uninterupted sequences offset at various windows that can be tested for strategies on both current and past observations.__

 A recent development is [the `rsample` package](https://topepo.github.io/rsample/), which makes cross validation sampling plans very easy to implement.
 Further, the `rsample` package has __Backtesting__ covered.
 The vignette, ["Time Series Analysis Example"](https://topepo.github.io/rsample/articles/Applications/Time_Series.html), describes a procedure that uses the `rolling_origin()` function to create samples designed for __time series cross validation__.
 We'll use this approach.